boniface/corda/docs/source/api-flows.rst

 Common flow tasks
 -----------------
 There are a number of common tasks that you will need to perform within ``FlowLogic.call`` in order to agree ledger updates.
-This section details the API for the most common tasks:
+This section details the API for the most common tasks.

 Communication between parties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^